-educa.ch, in its role as Specialist Agency for ICT in education, represents Switzerland at the European Schoolnet (EUN).
+educa.ch, in its role as Swiss Specialist Agency for ICT and Education, represents Switzerland at the European Schoolnet (EUN).
 With its 30 European ministries of education, this network aims to promote innovation in education.
 By taking part, Switzerland wants to develop synergies with European stakeholders and to strengthen examples of good practice.

 educa.ch represents Switzerland in the following strategic and organisational units as well as working and expert groups of the EUN:

 Steering Committee: The steering committee of the EUN, composed of representatives of each EUN member country, decides on its political and strategic orientation.
 It adopts the activity programme and the budget of the organisation.

 Board of Directors: The board of directors of the EUN is occupied with administrative and financial questions.
 Switzerland, jointly with Belgium, France, Italy, Norway, Poland and Portugal, is a member of the board.

 Learning Resource Exchange Subcommittee (LRE): Founded in 2010, the committee steers and develops a service of the EUN which puts digital learning resources from different countries and providers at the disposal of schools.